 Make sure you can handle the changes and draw up a plan that uses both EMIs and prepayments.
 Using the proportional method, increase the EMI amount yearly and use any bonuses or surplus money for prepayment.

 While this will make a tedious lifestyle for a few years, paying off a loan and having the pressure off your shoulders will let you live comfortably for the rest of your life.

 We know that staying within budget keeps our life simpler and debt-free in the long run, but how can you achieve it?
 Even if we don’t talk about extra purchases, things like microwaves, freezers, or other home items can cost a hefty sum that puts you way over your monthly limit.
 And everyone wants to treat themselves at times.

 That’s where Atome comes in.
 Established in December 2019, the Singaporean company has risen to the top of the food chain in the BNPL retail industry.
-Today, it has a footing in over ten countries, including Indonesia, Hong Kong, the Philippines, Thailand, Taiwan, Japan, Mainland China, Malaysia, Singapore, and Vietnam.
+Today, it has a footing in over 8 countries, including Indonesia, Hong Kong, the Philippines, Thailand, Mainland China, Malaysia, Singapore, and Vietnam.
 With Atome, you can pay off your shopping bills through monthly payments and maintain a steady spending pattern.
 It allows you to prepay your loans without worrying about missing your payments because of overspending your monthly budget.